 The data support the idea that skills reflect a neural averaging of past learning.
-The evidence is as follows: During session 2 (the first training session) subjects learned to move in one of the five force fields.
-Initial movements (figure 2a) were deflected consistent with the direction of the loads but straightened over the course of session 2 training (figure 2b) such that final movements did not differ in terms of the magnitude of movement curvature (p > 0.05).
-Fields that had assistive components resulted in velocity profiles that were initially different than those of reference movements (figure 2c).
-However, with training these differences decreased (p < 0.05) such that by the end of training, with one exception, velocity profiles were no different than those of reference movements (p > 0.05).
-These findings suggest that neural control was modified in order to normalize movements in the presence of load (figure 2c).
+The evidence is as follows: during session

+2 (the first training session) subjects learned to move in one of the five force fields.
+Initial movements (Fig. 2A) were deflected consistent with the direction of the loads but straightened over the course of session 2 training (Fig. 2B) such that final movements did not differ in terms of the magnitude of movement curvature (P > 0.05).
+Fields that had assistive components resulted in velocity profiles that were initially different from those of reference movements (Fig. 2C).
+However, with training these differences decreased (P < 0.05) such that by the end of training, with one exception, velocity profiles were no different from those of reference movements (P > 0.05).
+These findings suggest that neural control was modified to normalize movements in the presence of load (Fig. 2C).

-Subjects returned 24 hours later for session 3 to make movements in a lateral field that displaced the hand in a counter-clockwise direction.
-Movements during session 3 were initially curved consistent with the lateral load (figure 3a) and straightened over time (figure 3b).
+Subjects returned 24 h later for session 3 to make movements in a lateral field that displaced the hand in a counterclockwise direction.
+Movements during session 3 were initially curved consistent with the lateral load (Fig. 3A) and straightened over time (Fig. 3B).
 Session 3 performance was affected by what subjects learned during session 2.
 This effect could be quantified in terms of the angle between the loads experienced during session 2 and session 3.
-As the difference increased from 0° to 180° we observed effects that ranged from facilitation to interference (figure 3c).
+As the difference increased from 0° to 180° we observed effects that ranged from facilitation to interference (Fig. 3C).
 When the directions of load were the same for both session 2 and session 3, facilitation was observed.
-Initial session 3 movements were straighter than those of naïve controls (p <
+Initial session 3 movements were straighter than those of naïve controls (P < 0.001).
+For these subjects, movements at the start of session 3 were also straighter than those made at the end of session 2 (P < 0.05) indicating that session 2 learning facilitated session 3 performance.
+When the directions of load were opposite for session 2 and session 3, we observed interference.
+Initial session 3 movements were worse than naïve controls' (P < 0.01).
+Subjects who trained in an assistive field during session 2 performed no different from naïve controls in terms of movement curvature during session